p-Synephrine (Bitter Orange)

 Frequently asked questions about p-Synephrine (Bitter Orange)

-p-Synephrine (Bitter Orange) is studied for thermogenic support, weight-management adjunct, pre-activity energy.
-Human studies of p-synephrine alone and in combination with bioflavonoids and caffeine have reported modest increases in resting metabolic rate and energy expenditure, which is the basis for its use in thermogenic weight-management formulas.
+p-Synephrine is researched primarily for Weight Management, Metabolic Health, and Energy.
+Human studies of p-synephrine alone and in combination with bioflavonoids and caffeine have reported modest increases in resting metabolic rate and energy expenditure, which is the basis for its use in thermogenic weight-management formulas…

-Reported potential side effects may include: Mild palpitations possible at high doses or in caffeine-stacked products.
+For most healthy adults, p-Synephrine is well tolerated at studied doses.
+Reported effects can include: Mild palpitations possible at high doses or in caffeine-stacked products.
 Headache and gastrointestinal upset reported in some users.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications. p-Synephrine is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Avoid combination with MAO inhibitors such as phenelzine or selegiline.
+Possible interactions include: Avoid combination with MAO inhibitors such as phenelzine or selegiline.
 Additive effects possible with other stimulants such as caffeine or yohimbine.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(3 citations)